If you love Chalupas from Taco Bell, you will love this Homemade Mexican Chalupas recipe!

 - Baking powder

-Mix all of those ingredients into a ball of dough and you have the basis for the chalupa bread.
-Of course, you divide the dough and fry it as you normally would.
 You will then fill the chalupa bread with your favorite taco fillings such as ground beef, chicken, or steak and lettuce, cheese, tomatoes, and sour cream!
 You can fill the chalupas with whatever you want.
-This Homemade Mexican Chalupas recipe allows you to be as versatile as you want.
-You can fry the chalupa bread and set out different toppings and let everyone serve themselves.
+This Homemade Mexican Chalupas copycat recipe allows you to be as versatile as you want.
+You can fry the chalupa bread, set out different toppings, and let everyone serve themselves.

 I watched this video to learn how to make chalupa bread and this one.
 They both were helpful.